ying-teaching/rn/docs/ch04/README.md

 To understand the hook concept, you need to understand what constitute a component.
 The primary purpose of a component is to render data to a screen.
 A component has two kinds of data: the data passed by its parent and the data used internally.
 Props are data passed by its parent when it is created and stay the same unless it is recreated.

 The second type of data is the data used/managed internally, called **states** and may be changed by user interaction, API calls, time elapse or other events.
+There are two sources of state data:

+- created and managed internally.
 For example, a click counter component may increase the counter whenever a user clicks a button.
 This value should not be passed by its parent because it is the responsibility for the click counter component to manage the conter.
-Another commmon example is that a component may fetch data from an external web site and display the result.
+- fetched from outside but managed internally.
+A commmon example is that a component may fetch data from an external web site and display the result.

+Once created by its paranet and rendered as a nested element, the component gets immutable props from its parent but manages its states independently.
+This independency is an essential feature of composable compoonent: it can be development and used like a Lego block.

-It is important to remember this fact: **every time there is a change in the props/states of a functional component, the component is called and rendered with changed value**.
+It is important to remember this fact: **every time there is a change in any prop/state of a functional component, the component is called and rendered with changed value**.

 ### 3.2 Use States in Functions

-A good way to think about hooks and functional components is to think that hooks add some extra hidden contextual varaibles to functional components.
+A good way to think about hooks and functional components is to think that hooks add some extra hidden contextual varaibles (the states) to functional components.

 Hooks are new features introduced in React 16.8 on February 6, 2019 and Reactive Native 0.59 on March 12, 2019.
 They help to eanble functional programming paradigm, i.e., writing applications without using a class.